How to prepare for a media interview

 For television you could do an interview with a single reporter, or you could find yourself doing a media conference.
 If the story is interesting enough journalists from television, radio, and print might attend so it is important to know where to look and what to do and not to do.
 You can find more advice on holding a press conference here.

-Adoni Media is a leader in Australia in delivering practical and effective media training preparing spokespeople and industry leaders.
+Adoni Media is a leader in Australia in delivering practical and effective media training that prepares spokespeople and industry leaders.
 Media Training teaches the skills and techniques needed to control interview situations with practical on-camera Q&A sessions and training scenarios relevant to you and your industry.

 To build your confidence and learn the skills to be a clear and concise spokesperson contact us.